 *If you have any special circumstances or questions, please contact us that email@example.com.*

 Scholarships are available for this program.
 Early career professionals, people of color, the LGBTQ+ community, or those working/interested in the outdoor education or conservation fields are strongly encouraged to apply.
 Please complete this short online scholarship application by 9:00am on August 28, 2023 for consideration.
 Scholarship offers will be announced on or before Fri Sept 1st.
 For questions, email us at firstname.lastname@example.org.

 – We will be meeting at the Point Reyes National Seashore Association Headquarters, GPS available upon registration , subsequent meeting locations to be provided with course syllabus

 – Parking is available for free in the Bear Valley parking lot

-– This course will take place every Saturday from Sept 25 – Oct 23rd at the same time each day, specific locations to be provided with course syllabus
+– This course will take place every Saturday from Sept 30- Oct 28 from 9am-5pm each day, specific locations to be provided with course syllabus

 – Participants may miss one day if needed, but may be required to complete make-up work; please inform us if you know already that you will be missing a date

-– Refunds available for all classes 7 days in advance of the start date
+– Refunds available 7 days in advance of the start date

 – Please arrive 10-15 minutes early to check in

 – Registration is required online prior to the start date